Up to 60% off sofas & mattresses — limited‑time deals.

 • Couples prioritizing low disturbance

-• Side sleepers who want more contouring
+• Side sleepers who want more contouring than the hybrids provide

 Where it falls short

-• Slower response during repositioning
+• Slower response when repositioning

 Review Score